zahralatif/benevale/README.md

 ## Features

 - **Responsive Design**: Optimized for viewing on various devices, including desktops, tablets, and mobile phones.
-- **Menu Showcase**: Stylish presentation of the restaurant's menu items.
 - **Interactive UI**: Engaging user interface with smooth transitions and interactive elements.
 - **Contact Form**: Easy-to-use contact form for customers to reach out to the restaurant.